Overview

 to mount a file into the container that is read at build time.

-For example, lets say you have some local Bind configuration in a file options.conf
+For example, you can have custom BIND settings in a file options.conf

 to point to it.
 Below is an example showing an exerpt from a docker-compose file.